Wallace Wade Stadium: Renovations

 In September 2014, renovation plans were released.
 The new stadium would seat nearly 40,000 and have 21 luxury suites housed within a new five-story, 90000 sqfoot tower along the stadium's west side.
 A new 42 ft high by 75.6 ft wide LED video board would be installed 90 ft closer to the field than the previous one.
 Another notable feature was the removal of the stadium's track, which allowed 4,000 additional seats to be added along with lowering and recentering the field.
 The concourses along the stadium's north and west sides were enhanced with new concessions and new gates, restroom facilities and first aid stations.
 Integrated seating in compliance with the Americans with Disabilities Act were also added for disabled guests and their companions.
 The first two phases of the renovations were finished over a two-year period, including the new press box, eight broadcast booths and suites completed by the 2016 college football season.

 Phase three was completed prior to the 2017 season.
 It included completion of ADA boxes currently in one-third of the concourse on the north and east concourse, rebuilding the concourse surface, and construction of a north gate ticket booth and various concessions, bathroom, and future store buildings on the east concourse.
 The alumni box on the north concourse was also replaced with a new auxiliary scoreboard.

+A terraced area known as the "Devils Deck" was added for the 2024 season at the north end of the stadium, reducing capacity to 35,018.
+The new area features a tailgate-like experience with both standing room and non-reserved seating, an unlimited food package, yard games, and a DJ.